 The name of this wine originates from Benedictine abbot Pierre Pérignon, who is believed to have invented the champenoise method.
 The cunning work of cave chef Richard Geoffroy does the rest, ensuring the utmost refinement of taste and the extreme completeness of this excellent champagne.
 The Dom Perignon is a great champagne, synonymous with prestige, luxury and elegance.
 It undergoes an aging of at least 72 months on the lees in the bottle.

-From a technical point of view, 2006 was the most demanding vintage.
-Dom Pérignon 2006 turned out, though, to become a champagne of rare finesse, lively, elegant, mature and wonderfully mineral, perfectly balanced in every component.
+From a technical point of view, 2008 was a very demanding vintage.
+Dom Pérignon 2008 turned out, though, to become a champagne of rare finesse, lively, elegant, mature and wonderfully mineral, perfectly balanced in every component.

 Colour: Pale yellow

 Perlage: Flamboyant, very fine and very persistent bubbles.